Full characterization of biphotons with a generalized quantum interferometer: INTRODUCTION

 \section{INTRODUCTION}

-Entangled photon sources in the time-frequency degree of freedom play an important role in both foundational physics and advanced quantum technologies such as high-dimensional quantum information processing \cite{Optica2017,NP2019,SCIS2023}.
-Because high-dimensional information can be naturally encoded in time and frequency degrees of freedom, such entangled sources have a potential in improving the robustness and key rate of quantum communication protocols \cite{PRL2007,OE2013,NJP2015}, quantum enhanced sensing \cite{NP2011} and achieving more efficient and error-tolerant quantum computation \cite{NP2009}.
-These require well-characterized sources, and how to fully characterize them becomes a key scientific issue.
+Entangled photon sources in the time-frequency degree of freedom play a crucial role in both foundational physics and advanced quantum technologies, such as high-dimensional quantum information processing \cite{Optica2017,NP2019,SCIS2023}.
+Since high-dimensional information can be naturally encoded in the time and frequency degrees of freedom, such entangled sources have the potential to improve the robustness and key rate of quantum communication protocols \cite{PRL2007,OE2013,NJP2015}, quantum enhanced sensing \cite{NP2011}, and achieve more efficient and error-tolerant quantum computation \cite{NP2009}.
+These applications require well-characterized sources, and how to fully characterize them is a key scientific challenge.

-A direct way of characterizing the spectrum of entangled photon pairs (biphotons) is to measure the joint spectral intensity (JSI) which gives the probability of detecting the photons with given frequencies \cite{JMO2018} and the joint temporal intensity (JTI), which gives the probability of detecting the photons at given arrival times \cite{PRL2008,PRL2018}.
-The joint measurements of JSI and JTI in both frequency and time have enabled partial characterization of entangled ultrafast photon pairs, but they still cannot provide the full two-photon state \cite{PRL2018}.
-An indirect way is quantum Fourier-transform spectroscopy established by the extended Wiener–Khinchin theorem \cite{JIN2018,PRA2022,PRApplied2022}, where the spectral information of entangled light can be extracted by making a Fourier transform on its time-domain interferograms obtained from the Hong-Ou-Mandel (HOM) interferometer \cite{PRL1987,RPP2021}, the N00N state interferometer \cite{NOON,NOON1,NOON2} or their combination \cite{LiPRA2023}.
+A direct way to characterize the spectrum of entangled photon pairs (biphotons) is to measure the joint spectral intensity (JSI), which gives the probability of detecting the photons with given frequencies \cite{JMO2018}, and the joint temporal intensity (JTI), which gives the probability of detecting the photons at given arrival times \cite{PRL2008,PRL2018}.
+Joint measurements of JSI and JTI in both frequency and time have enabled partial characterization of entangled ultrafast photon pairs, but they are still unable to provide the full two-photon state \cite{PRL2018}.
+An indirect way is quantum Fourier-transform spectroscopy established by the extended Wiener–Khinchin theorem \cite{JIN2018,PRA2022,PRApplied2022}, where the spectral information of entangled light can be extracted by performing a Fourier transform on its time-domain interferograms obtained from the Hong-Ou-Mandel (HOM) interferometer \cite{PRL1987,RPP2021}, the N00N state interferometer \cite{NOON,NOON1,NOON2} (also called the Mach-Zehnder interferometer), or their combination \cite{LiPRA2023}.